GitJuski/Linux-servers/h6-GJ(In progress).md

 ![74](Screenshots/6/74.png)

-First you add the food, then the description, check the box if the you are planning on making the food this or next week, select the amount and add a weekday or and a line if you aren't planning on making the food this or next week.
+First you add the food, then the description, check the box if you are planning on making the food this or next week, select the amount and add a weekday or and a line if you aren't planning on making the food this or next week.
 I added a couple of entries.

 ![75](Screenshots/6/75.png)